stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/04-MCP/07-05-2025-exploring-mcp-ecosystem-under-the-hood.md

 ### Agent Graph Architecture

-One of the more interesting directions emerging in the MCP community is the idea of “agent graphs” — proposed architectures where a proxy or aggregator node can sit on top of multiple MCP servers, creating a hierarchical mesh of tools and services.
+One of the more interesting directions emerging in the MCP community is the idea of "agent graphs" — proposed architectures where a proxy or aggregator node can sit on top of multiple MCP servers, creating a hierarchical mesh of tools and services.

 This came up in a [recent GitHub discussion](https://github.com/modelcontextprotocol/modelcontextprotocol/discussions/94), where the community debated how to manage scenarios in which:
 - A single MCP client needs to interact with many tool servers